EricJonsson/CommunicationPlatform/README.md

 * GetTournamentData()
   - Description: Fetches data about an ongoing tournament
-  - Returns: A List of Dicts with the following fields:
-        Name: The name of the player
-        Wins: The number of wins of the player
-        ID: The internal unique ID of the player
-        AI: True/False - If the player is an AI or not
+  - Returns: A formatted String listing all current players and their number of wins in order of most to least.

 * SendToPlayer()